Katie85/www.thecomfortcupboard.com.au/_drafts/chocolate-orange-fudge.md

 author: Katie Smith
 ---

 This fudge was actually one of the first recipes i ever gave away.
-I made it the other day and I'd forgotten how good it is\!
+I made it the other day and had forgotten how good it was\!
 It's super easy AND it's sugar free.
 You're welcome.

 #### INGREDIENTS